LEMSS2025/LEMSS-Platform/readme.md

 ### agents:
 - `agents`:
     - `<name of the agent>`: Name of the agent.
+      - `agent_type`: Type of the agent (`llm` or `static` or any other agent type).
+      - `llm`: LLM settings for the agent.
+            - `model_name`: The hugging face link to the LLM model.
+            - `token`: The token for the LLM model.
+            - `temperature`: The temperature value for the LLM model.
+            - `top_p`: The top_p value for the LLM model.
+            - You can add any other LLM parameters here that is part of the model Hugging Face model.
           - `character`: Description of the agent's character.
           - `prompt_format`: The prompt format for the agent.
           - `pairwise`: Boolean value to determine if pairwise or listwise feedback should be provided.
           - `depth`: Depth of the pairwise/ listwise feedback (how many previous rounds should be considered).
+      - `static`: Static agent settings.
     - You can add unlimited amount of agents with different settings.
 ---

 ##  Project Roadmap